What Is Executive Presence?

 I’ve written about how easy it is to incorporate a minute or two of public speaking practice into your daily activities, and the same approach will help you increase your executive presence, and power.

-Just start with your strengths, work steadily, and start reaping the benefits.
+Just start with your strengths, work steadily on improving them, and start reaping the benefits.